 Eligibility criteria for our support

-The Care Act (linked above) introduced a national eligibility criteria which is consistent across England.
-There is an eligibility framework for adults and a different one for carers.
+The Care Act (link above) introduced a national eligibility criteria.
+This includes an eligibility framework for adults and a different one for carers.

-- managing and maintaining nutrition, such as being able to prepare and eat food and drink
+- managing and maintaining nutrition such as being able to prepare, cook and eat food and drinks

-- maintaining personal hygiene, such as being able to wash themselves and their clothes
+- maintaining personal hygiene, such as being able to keep themselves clean and their clothes as well

 - managing toilet needs

-- being able to dress appropriately, for example during cold weather
+- being able to choose and put on clothes appropriately, such as dressing for the weather

-- being able to move around the home safely, including accessing the home from outside
+- being able to move around the home safely, including being able to enter and leave

-- being able to develop and maintain family or other personal relationships, in order to avoid loneliness or isolation
+- being able to develop and maintain family or other personal relationships accessing and engaging in work, training, education or volunteering

-- being able to safely use necessary facilities or services in the local community including public transport and recreational facilities or services
+- being able to enjoy facilities or services in the local community including public transport and recreational facilities or services